drbean/curriculum/speaking/test/general/slides.md

 tell *someone* *something* eg

-* 'Can you tell me the time?', or
+* Don't tell other students the answer.
-* 'I told her I loved her.'

 say *some sentence* to *someone*